saghirb/R-datatable-Intro/README.md

+# Teaching materials: R Intro & `data.table`

-# Teaching materials for Getting Started in R - Tinyverse Edition
+> Teaching materials for Getting Started in R - Tinyverse Edition

 An introduction to basic R concepts and the `data.table` package.

-## Why `data.table`?
+# Why `data.table`?

 - `data.table` is a great, high quality and well maintained package with a strong development team.